JohanAberg/vhs-decode/README.md

 <br>

-For DomesDayDuplicator captures on Linux simply run:
+For DomesDayDuplicator captures on Linux, simply run:

 `ld-compress <capture>`

-For DomesDayDuplicator captures on Windows simply drag and drop on:
+For DomesDayDuplicator captures on Windows, simply drag and drop on:

-`ld-compress.bat` or `ld-compress-nvidia-gpu.bat`
+`lds-compress.bat` or `lds-compress-nvidia-gpu.bat`

-Your `.lds` file will be compressed to an FLAC OGG `.ldf` file.
+Your `.lds` file will be compressed to a FLAC OGG `.ldf` file.

 </details>